Bundesliga Bulletin: Mainz make Bayern Munich wait, Dortmund keep hopes alive | DW | 24.04.2021

 A brace from Erling Haaland — the second after Jude Bellingham had been sent off for a second yellow — helped Dortmund seal a huge win against fellow top-four hopefuls Wolfsburg.
 For a club that once looked out of the running for a Champions League spot, Dortmund's chances are now well and truly alive.

-A tough run-in to the season awaits but they have a real chance.
+A tough run-in to the season awaits but after Frankfurt lost in Leverkusen, Dortmund have a real chance.

 Cologne getting another win is always a surprise given their form, but obviously Mainz beating Bayern is the upset of the weekend.
 Bo Svensson's appointment as Mainz head coach has been a revelation, and he looks destined to keep Mainz in the league.
 Bayern are stumbling their way to the end of the season, but will still likely win the league.